Scope and Content Note

 The collection was divided into three series: Transcripts/Releases, Audiotapes, and Videotapes.

 Series I, Transcripts/Releases, includes typed transcripts of interviews with some of the students, instructors and staff of the Lodwick School of Aeronautics.
 There are signed release forms accompanying some, but not all, of the transcripts.
+Copies of the transcripts can be seen here.

 Series II, Audiotapes, consists of audiotapes of the above described interviews with students, staff, and instructors.